 Network file paths will replace C drive paths in BricsCAD’s SETTINGS command.

 Peripherals/Drivers: Know Your Outputs

-Action items: Probably none.
-Just to be sure you can always download the free 30 day BricsCAD trial version and test your printers, plotters, and drivers.
+Action items: No action item needed.
+Just to be sure you can always download the free 30–day BricsCAD trial version and test your printers, plotters, and drivers.

 Model Files: Know Your Formats

-Of course, all the work users do means nothing if they can’t save their work to the desired format.
-Since BricsCAD supports all versions of .dwg from 2018 back to 2000 you should be fine if .dwg is your deliverable format.
-But CAD data isn’t always just about .dwg so BricsCAD’s ability to open and save to other file formats like .dgn, and BIM standard .ifc mean that BricsCAD can fit into workflows that you wouldn’t normally associate with a .dwg centric workflow.
+Of course, all the work users do means nothing if they can’t save it to the desired format.
+Since BricsCAD supports all versions of .dwg from 2018 back to 2000, you should be fine if .dwg is your deliverable format.
+But CAD data isn’t just about .dwg so BricsCAD’s ability to open and save to other file formats like .dgn, and BIM standard .ifc mean that BricsCAD can fit into workflows that you wouldn’t normally associate with being .dwg centric.

-Action items: Probably none since BricsCAD support major industry formats directly but knowing what output formats you need to provide to your clients and what sorts of data you’ll need to import is always a good idea.
+Action items: No action items are needed since BricsCAD supports major industry formats directly, but knowing what output formats you need to provide to your clients and what sorts of data you’ll need to import is always a good idea.

-Now that you’ve completed your inventory of your current CAD system, you’re ready to give BricsCAD a try.
+Now that you’ve completed an inventory of your current CAD system, you’re ready to give BricsCAD a try.
 Just complete the recommended action items above, download BricsCAD, and see how simple it is to get started.
-Check back next week for part 2.
+Check back once you’re done for part 2.